-declared protected fish species refers to all protected fish species listed in Part 2B of Schedule 2.
+declared protected fish species refers to all protected fish species listed in Part 2B of Schedule 2 of this circular.

-disposal code means a destination type code used to refer to a particular kind of disposal, as set out in Part 5 of Schedule 2.
+disposal code means a destination type code used to refer to a particular kind of disposal, as set out in Part 5 of Schedule 2 of this circular.